 Hanging Leg Raise – Position yourself on a raised surface such as a bench for this one.

-You will use other muscle groups while performing ab workouts.
+You will use other muscle groups while performing ab exercises.
 As a result of this; it is crucial for you to strengthen your entire body if you want to develop a real six-pack.

-To this end, engage in several weightlifting workouts, including but not limited too:
+To this end, engage in several weightlifting exercises, including but not limited too:

 - barbell dead-lifting